7.4

 10

-The eucalyptus fiber upper provides maximum airflow, making it the most breathable shoe in its class—a lifesaver in tropical heat.
+The eucalyptus fiber upper provides maximum airflow, serving as a lifesaver in tropical heat.

 💨